- How To Teach Meditation Step 1: Choose Your Audience

 Take time to learn about the different types of certification and find out if one of them is particularly valuable to you—is there a certification which specifically caters for the type of meditation you wish to teach?
 Great!
 Get certified, prove yourself to students and give your business validity.

-Insurance: You are going to need to find insurance before beginning to teach meditation.
-If you do not, you could very well end up with an accident that leads to a lawsuit which completely destroys your business.
+You are going to need to find insurance before beginning to teach meditation.
+If you do not, you could very well end up with an accident that leads to a lawsuit which completely destroys your business. (and yes, accidents can happen in meditation.
+Take a look at these serious health risks of meditation)

 How To Teach Meditation Step 6: Create A Meditation Space (Or Find One)